Homepage of "Mr. Lincoln, Route 66, & Other

 the librarians was strict in her enforcement of the "silence" rule.
 Ironically, however, she conversed loudly and freely with patrons throughout

 the most routine business.
 I believe her elevated voice was due to a

 Lincoln Public Library occurred in the 1960-61 school year, when I was a

 freshman at Lincoln College.
 Many of my friends had gone away to

-for the first time, I got serious about studying to escape boredom; and the
+in my life, I got serious about studying to escape boredom, and the

 oak-paneled walls, elegant woodwork, and large tables of this library

 provided a classy and comfortable setting.
 The table in the back nook